Brewery Contreras

 The launche of "Ode"

-Willy Contreras dies on 26 October 2020.
+Willy Contreras dies on the 26th of October in 2020.
 As an homage the quadrupel ‘Ode aan de brouwer’ comes to market.

 2023